performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Implementing a PMDA
 -------------------

-implementation design requirementsThe job of a PMDA is to gather performance data and report them to the Performance Metrics Collection Daemon (PMCD) in response to requests from PCP monitoring tools routed to the PMDA via PMCD.
+The job of a PMDA is to gather performance data and report them to the Performance Metrics Collection Daemon (PMCD) in response to requests from PCP monitoring tools routed to the PMDA via PMCD.